Peak Discharge per Unit Catchment Area Solution

 Variables Used

-Discharge - (Measured in Cubic Meter per Second) - Discharge is the volumetric flow rate of water that is transported through a given cross-sectional area.
+Discharge - (Measured in Cubic Meter per Second) - The Discharge refers to the volumetric flow rate of water that is transported through a given cross-sectional area.
 It includes any suspended solids, dissolved chemicals, or biologic material.

 Peak Discharge - (Measured in Cubic Meter per Second) - Peak Discharge is the maximum volume flow rate passing a particular location during an event.